SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Improved the implementation of Growth Tool.
 If no mobs are affected (including when their age is modified, frozen, or unfrozen), no hand-swing animation will be displayed.
 - Adjusted how Growth Tool handles slimes, magma cubes, and sulfur cubes.
 Each use now increases or decreases their size by 1 instead of doubling or halving it, and their size can be set to at most 8.
 Sulfur cubes are set to their baby form only when their size is set to 1.
 - Improved the rendering of entity outlines for Data Tag Tool, Carrying Tool, and Force Placing Tool when targeting entities.
 Now, when an entity moves, its rendered outline follows the movement smoothly.
+- Fixed the issue of incorrect overlay messages when obtaining blocks and overriding obtained entities using Carrying Tool.
 - For 26.2 versions:
     - The sulfur cube archetype for full light blocks is `regular`.
     - The sulfur cube archetype for road blocks is `slow_bouncy`.